-One big problem that you run into with hard water and a tile swimming pool, is how to clean pool tile.
+One big problem that you run into with hard water (Hard water-related problems) and a tile swimming pool, is how to clean pool tile.
 The minerals in the water buildup over time right around the water line and become attached to the tile.
 Because they are hard minerals like calcium and lime, they almost become a stone themselves.
-You can try to drain your pool and have it sand blasted, however that is a large process.
+You can try to drain your pool and have it sand-blasted.
+However, that is a large process.

-If you have an area around the water line with this mineral buildup and you cannot seem to remove it, well I have the solution.
-If you are looking to remove those minerals and actually clean the pool tile use the Pool Block .
+If you have an area around the water line with this mineral buildup and you cannot seem to remove it, well, I have the solution.
+OR If you are looking to remove those minerals and clean the pool tile use the Bring It On Cleaner Kit.
 This pool tile cleaner is recommended and used by professional pool cleaning services for spas, shower tile, and pool tile.
 It even works on stone and concrete statues and fountains.

 How to Clean Pool Tile

 First, take the Bring It On Cleaner and dip it into the water.
 Find the areas that need the tile cleaned and start to scrub using drill brushes.
 Go gently at first to see how bad the minerals are, then scrub with the necessary force.
 The Bring It On Cleaner will begin to form a flat or curved surface.
 Remember, the Bring It On Cleaner will begin to wear away but don't worry, the pumice stone will not affect the pool's PH and is not harmful to the skin.

 Removes lime, rust, stains, and algae deposits from ceramic tile, molded and pneumatic-formed concrete surface pools, and spas.
 No need to drain the pool.
 Chemically neutral.
 Keep the pH balance intact.
 Works through abrasive action.
 Ready to use.
 No gloves or applicators are needed sizes for spot, surface, and underwater cleaning.